State of Labor Cost Management Report: 40% of finance leaders don't trust their labor cost data. Read now →

 Creating a capacity plan is an iterative process that requires regular monitoring and adjustments.
 It is important to update the capacity plan as the project progresses, as changes in scope, schedule, or resource availability may require adjustments to the plan.

-What is a Capacity Report?
+What is a Capacity report?

 A capacity report is a document that provides an overview of the resources that are available and the resources that are required to complete a project.
 It typically includes information on the availability and allocation of resources, as well as any constraints or risks that may impact the project.